 Volunteering activities bring in a small, but predictable, stream of income thanks to the £50 fee per person, per activity.
 This covers organizational costs and ensures that people are committed to attending.

 But having a firm’s employees on site can also leverage much, much more.

-“Volunteering acts as a pipeline,” says Stephanie.
+“Volunteering acts as a pipeline,” says Harvey.
 “It’s an opportunity to talk to people about supporting us further — through payroll giving, individual donations, or further support.
 For example a lot of companies have a staff vote to decide on their charity partner of the year.”
 Individuals have also gone on to do sponsored bike rides for the charity, bringing in cash while raising awareness of homelessness.

 Meanwhile personal contact with employees allows the charity to deepen a relationship with a company, sometimes enabling them to tap into other resources or offers of support — from office furniture donations to pro bono assistance.

-Ultimately, Stephanie and her team are thinking long term.
+Ultimately, Harvey and her team are thinking long term.
 “You do the work in year one to secure that relationship and maintain that over the next few years, but then you have more capacity to start looking for the next relationship,” she says.

 In 2017, Providence Row was shortlisted in the National Fundraising Awards as "Small Fundraising Charity of the Year" (the top prize was taken by autism research charity Autistica), and won Best Charity Partnership at the Corporate Engagement Awards for their partnership with Berkeley Homes.